gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 and form our own PIs.
 If you want CIs, run ``predict(MODELNAME, interval= "confidence")``; if you want PIs, run ``predict(MODELNAME, interval="prediction")``.
-If you want to do prediction at an x-value that was not in the original observations, add the option ``newdata=tibble(XVARIABLENAME_FROM_ORIGINAL_MODEL=Xnu)`` to the ``predict`` function call.
+If you want to do prediction at an $x$-value that was not in the original observations, add the option ``newdata=tibble(XVARIABLENAME_FROM_ORIGINAL_MODEL=Xnu)`` to the ``predict`` function call.